aarongustafson/aaron-gustafson.com/src/links/2015-11-10-supercharging-javascript-performance-with-asm-js.md

 I’m intrigued by the power of [asm.js](http://asmjs.org/spec/latest/), but have not found a use for it…yet.
 I hope to resolve that in the future.

-Regardless, it’s native in [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge) now, so that’s pretty badass.
+Regardless, it’s in [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge) now, so that’s pretty badass.